pjbazin/wpwg-demo/README.md

 This code to demonstrate the features of the W3C payment methods management.

 Created using Visual Studio and the dotnetcore framework.
-And also a video recording for a quick tour : [Video](MoreInfo/VeggieShop%2BWhiteCollar-0.8.mp4)
 - The demo shop : [VeggieShopping](VeggieShop)
 - The Credit Transfer payment app : [WhiteCollar](WhiteCollar)

+Look at the video recording for a quick tour ot the user experience: [Video](MoreInfo/VeggieShop%2BWhiteCollar-0.8.mp4)

 To be browsed using a compliant client ([i.e. Tommy Thorsen one](https://github.com/tommythorsen/webpayments-demo/tree/gh-pages/clients))